Kenneth-Macharia/Learning/Python/general/python-notes.md

 - Name spaces are:

     1. Local namespace: includes name declared within a function (def or lambda) and only last until a return is done.
-    2. Global namespace: includes names from imported modules and lasts until the end of the script.
+    2. Global namespace: includes names from imported modules and lasts until the end of the script/ program.
     3. Built-in namespace: includes built-in fucntins and exception names.

 - Scope defines the parts fo the program that a name can be used without a prefix e.g math.log10() or cmath.log10() and these include: